 This may result in you receiving a tax-free lump sum and income stream benefits from your fund.
 If you, pass away, the tax-free portion of your accumulated savings is tax-free when paid to your legal personal representative (i.e., your Estate) or directly to other non-dependant beneficiaries.

-You may be eligible to receive a Government co-contribution and/or the spouse contribution tax offset if you make a non-concesisonal contribution.
+You may be eligible to receive a Government co-contribution and/or the spouse contribution tax offset if you make a non-concessional contribution.

 Downsizer Contributions

-If you are aged 55 or over and choose to sell your main residence, you can contribute up to $300,000 of the sale proceeds to your superannuation without being restricted by the usual limitations, including age barriers and contribution caps, that typically apply to such contributions.
+If you are aged 55 or over and decide to sell your main residence, you can contribute up to $300,000 of the sale proceeds into your Super without being limited by the usual age rules or contribution caps.

 How do Downsizer Contributions work?